+The sexual-orientation and/or inclination of the priesthood has been scandalous and so very damaging for a very long time.
+With the rest of the we the "lime-pits" that academic archeology has unearthed close to almost every convent while the "official church" feigns zero tolerance for birth-co spring up yonder.
 It is hard to believe that all of these statements could result from anti-Catholicism without some basis in fact.
-In fact, the discovery of the bodies of babies buried in a gralead to the Second Republic which lasted from 1931 to 1936.
-I received email from a person whose father was present in Spain when one of these convents was opened were discovered buried inside.
-This person verified that the bodies of babies were found in a great number of convents, that the exposure of these convents took place or exposures generated considerable hostility towards the Roman Catholic Church among the Spanish people.
+In fact, the discovery of the bodies of babies buried in a gre lead to the Second Republic which lasted from 1931 to 1936.
+I received email from a person whose father was present in Spain when one of these convents was opened of were discovered buried inside.
+This person verified that the bodies of babies were found in a great number of convents, that the exposure of these convents took place ov exposures generated considerable hostility towards the Roman Catholic Church among the Spanish people.
 Also, the graves of the babies were not marked in any way.
-In of underground passages in Spain connecting churches, monasteries, castles, and convents and some of them are opened to the public on rare occasions.
+It of underground passages in Spain connecting churches, monasteries, castles, and convents and some of them are opened to the public on rare occasions.
 Probably many these incidents themselves or have heard about them from their parents.
 Such occurrences have even been noted by historians: